opsschool/curriculum/shell_tools_101.rst

 Try it yourself.
 Part of developing a regular expression is clarifying your ideas about exactly what pattern you're looking for.
+Will you get any false positives?
-Might your regex catch false positives, such as how 2 or more spaces between the words of ops school will be caught by the first example above?
+For example, the first example above will return true if there are 2 or more spaces between the words of ops school.
+It's up to you to decide whether that behavior is correct.
-If so, be sure to include some of those possible false positives when testing.
+If your regular expression catches strings that it shouldn't, be sure to include some of those possible false positives when testing.

 Think about which of the regular expressions above you'd prefer.
 Which is easier to read?